Database Migrations

 Steps to perform major version upgrades without data loss:

-If you are using Postgres, make sure to drop the replication slot after you paused the Artie deployment.
+If you are using Postgres, make sure to drop the replication slot after you paused the Artie pipeline.
 See the Postgres tips section for more information.

 - Schedule an application downtime and pause your application.

-- Check that Artie is no longer processing any data from our Analytics portal and pause your Artie deployment.
+- Check that Artie is no longer processing any data from our Analytics portal and pause your Artie pipeline.

 - Perform the database upgrade and restart your database server.